w-decker/w-decker.github.io/about.md

 ### Personal

 My favorite TV show is The Simpsons.
-I have a favorite episode which I watch regurlarly (S8E23; _Homer's Enemy_).
+My favorite episode is S8E23, _Homer's Enemy_.

 In my free time, I play the violin (which I have been doing for 10+ years) and code.
 I am an avid programmer and have found great utility in this skill (e.g., better logical abilities).
 But I am no expert by any means.
 I enjoy reading but mostly stick to science-y topics.